Childcare Volunteer Program in Vietnam - Ho Chi Minh City

 - Assisting at meal times and with other activities

 - Teaching English in a fun and supportive environment

-Why do Kindergarten volunteering in Ho Chi Minh with IVHQ?
+Why do Childcare volunteering in Ho Chi Minh with IVHQ?

 When you volunteer with children in Vietnam you’ll be adding value to the local community, while also developing personally and professionally by: